MicrosoftEdge/JsDbg/CONTRIBUTING.md

 #### Writing a new extension

 All extensions have a similar make-up [see [anatomy of an extension](#anatomy-of-an-extension) above], but the implementation can vary depending on what the extension is doing and how it should be rendered/used.
-For extensions that require a tree-based view, the `tree-extension-template` is best place to start.
+For extensions that require a tree-based view, the `tree-extension-template` is the best place to start.
 (The "new-extension" video in the `examples` extension goes over this in more detail.)

 If you wish to write a new JsDbg extension, please start by filing an issue and connecting with the JsDbg maintainers.